basti00/VescUartControl/Readme.md

 returns 1 if successful communication with vesc, 0 if not.

-VescUartGet(bldcMeasure values) fills the struct values with the current telemetry data. returns 1 if successful communication with vesc, 0 if not.
+VescUartGet(bldcMeasure values) fills the struct values with the current telemetry data like before. returns 1 if successful communication with vesc, 0 if not.

-### TODO:
-- [x] Send COMM_GET_MCCONF request
-- [x] implement ReceiveUartMessage with support of packages bigger 256 bytes (startbyte 3)
-- [x] Receive, unpack and crc-check COMM_GET_MCCONF request
-- [x] implement ProcessReadPacket function to fill mc_configuration struct with all values.
-- [x] SerialPrint function to display mc-config values
-- [ ] Pack mc-config values into a COMM_SET_MCCONF package.
-- [ ] Send to vesc and hope it toes not get bricked.. again.
-- [ ] ???
-- [ ] profit!